alephcloud/hs-configuration-tools/README.md

 Optionally, a function for validating the configuration value may be provided.

-The package provides operators and functions that make the implmentation of these requisites easy for the common case that the configuration is encoded mainly through nested records.
+The package provides operators and functions that make the implementation of these requisites easy for the common case that the configuration is encoded mainly through nested records.